dokshukin/poc-k8s-jenkins/README.md

 Add your user(s) and ssh key(s) in `ansible/group_vars/all/users.yml`
 > alternatively add your keys in `terraform-digital-ocean/cloud_init/user_data.yaml` (not recommended, not tested)

-The tiny dynamic inventory script was writtent to make ansible repatable on different environments.
+The tiny dynamic inventory script was written to make ansible repeatable in different environments.
 First time ansible should be played with root user to create other users:
 ```
 cd ../ansible
 ansible-playbook playbook.yml -t users -u root -k
 ```
 There will appear prompt with request of password.
 Type it there, press ENTER.
-> sshpass need be installed on your system to use `-k` flag with ansible
+> sshpass need to be installed on your system to use `-k` flag with ansible

-From now you can use your ssh user+key pair access servers and play ansible roles.
+From now you can use your ssh user+key pair to access servers and play ansible roles.
 > You have to wait 2-3 minutes after creating droplets with terraform to use apt.

 Let's spin up our service:
 ```
 ansible-playbook playbook.yml
 ```
-When ansible will finish its job it will print the URL to connect to Jenkins UI.
+When ansible will finish its job (approx. 5 min) it will print the URL to connect to the Jenkins Web UI.
 For example:
 ```
 TASK [jenkins-k8s : INFO MESSAGE] **********************************
 ok: [68.183.216.2] =>